Probabilistic Energy Management for Building Climate Comfort in Smart Thermal Grids with Seasonal Storage Systems: Energy Management Problem

-\ifarxiv The objective function in each agent $i$ is to map local the thermal energy supply of production unit to the local thermal energy demand of building climate comfort system.
-Our goal therefore is to find the control input $u_{i,t}$ for each agent $i$ such that the thermal energy imbalance errors stay as a small as possible at minimal production cost and to satisfy physical constraints together with the minimization of energy balance error $e_{i,t}$ of ATES system in each agent $i$ at each sampling time $t$.
-We associate a quadratic cost function with each agent $i$ at each time step $t$ as follows:
+The goal of each agent $i$ is to map the local thermal energy supply of production units to the local thermal energy demand of BCC system.
+Our goal thus is to formulate an optimization problem to find the control input $u_{i,t|k}$ for each agent $i$ such that the thermal energy imbalance errors stay as a small as possible at minimal production cost and to satisfy physical constraints of heating and cooling modes equipment at each sampling time $k$.
+We therefore associate a quadratic cost function with each agent $i$ at each prediction time step $k$ as follows: